BY-LAWS OF THE MAINE

 (6) members and

 shall disburse the income from the Resourcing the Local Church Endowment

-accordance with the Rules of Procedure of the Committee, said Rules of Procedure of
+accordance with the Rules of Procedure of the Committee, said Rules of

 which require approval of the Coordinating Council.
 The chair of the Resourcing the